hirrasalimuae/taskManagerApp/README.md

 # Requirements

-Xcode 15 or later.
+Xcode  16.2 or later.

-iOS 17 or later.
+iOS 18 or later.

-Swift 5.9 or later.
+Swift 5.10 or later.

+SwiftUI 5  or later.

 # Installation
 Clone the repository: